Updated 20 October 2021

 To update your contacts, change all telephone numbers to the proper international (E.164/ENUM) format.
 For example, consider the British phone number 07123 456789, you need to do the following to it:

-- Drop all leading zeroes.
+- Drop all leading zeros

-- Remove all non-numeric characters.
+- Remove all non-numeric characters

-- Prepend the relevant country code.
+- Prepend the relevant country code

 The British phone number 07123 456789 will become +447123456789.
-This is the preferred format so update the telephone numbers for as many of your contacts as you can.
+This is the preferred format so update all telephone numbers for as many of your contacts as you can.
 Get into the habit of storing numbers in this format.
 Make a note of your own number in this format, you’ll need it later.

 Reset your Advertising ID within your Google settings on a regular basis.
 Disable the wifi and location features if you’re in a public place and they’re not needed, this can easily be done by temporarily enabling the airplane or flight mode feature.
 Ensure that you encrypt your mobile device.
 This may take some time, you may want to ensure your device is charging during this crucial step and shouldn’t be interrupted.
 Afterwards, enable PIN / Passcodes and even SIM PIN and Voicemail PIN to further secure your smart phone.
 Before you sell or dispose of your mobile device: